Jmanrules007/Soul-Moon/organizations/pirates/members/chases-the-stars-across-the-tumultuous-seas.md

 # Chases the Stars Across the Tumultuous Seas

 **Chases the Stars Across the Tumultuous Seas** is a co-captain of the [Friend Ship III](../fleet/friend-ship.md).
 They share a body with their astral self Syzygy.
+They originally hail from the [Steadfast Trees](../../steadfast-trees/steadfast-trees.md) but now consider their ship to be their home.

 <figure>
   <img src="images/chases-the-stars-mario-panighetti.jpg" alt="Drawing of a feline person with ocelot patterns on tawny fur and ears pointed upward, wearing a gray Wing Chun-style gi, a sash made from a cloak of displacement, and hand and foot wraps, holding a yklwa.
 They are staring sternly at the viewer.
 A blurry jungle scene forms the background." />